cgbe/boxer/README.md

 # Boxer
-A simple box model editor I made to help with layout planning.
+Draw boxes on a grid, nest them, and get the corresponding HTML/CSS structure.
+Built this mainly to help visualize layouts before coding them.

 ![2D-wireframe-generator--Boxer_main_interface](https://github.com/user-attachments/assets/0a4ecdc6-a4ad-4e51-80a6-f7b41942d4ec)
 *Design layouts visually with an intuitive grid system*

-## What it does
-Draw boxes on a grid, nest them, and get the corresponding HTML/CSS structure.
-Built this mainly to help visualize layouts before coding them.

 ## Features